Create a Yates account today!

 Enter the email address associated with your account, and we'll email you a new password.

-When planting citrus into containers, choose a well-drained pot that’s at least 40 cm in diameter and use a good quality potting mix.
+When planting citrus into containers, choose a well-drained pot that’s at least 40cm in diameter and use a good quality potting mix.

-Lemons, like other citrus, are heavy feeders and require lots of nutrients to support all the foliage, flowers and developing fruit.
-Feed your citrus with Yates Dynamic Lifter Organic Plant Food three times a year, in autumn, summer and early spring.
-When the tree starts to produce fruit (normally in its 3rd year), feed it weekly with Yates Thrive Citrus Liquid Plant Food.
-Dilute 1 – 2 capfuls in a 9 L watering can and apply around the root zone.
+Lemons are especially heavy feeders - they require lots of nutrients to support all the foliage, flowers and developing fruit.
+Feed your citrus with Yates Dynamic Lifter Organic Plant Food three times a year: in autumn, summer and early spring.
+When the tree starts to produce fruit (normally you'll have to wait until it reaches its 3rd year), feed it weekly with Yates Thrive Citrus Liquid Plant Food.
+Dilute 1–2 capfuls in a 9L watering can and apply around the root zone.
 While established trees are flowering, growing new foliage or carrying fruit, feed them every week for best results.

+A common query about citrus trees is how to control curled, misshapen leaves.
+Unfortunately, once the leaves have twisted the damage is permanent (up until the leaves naturally fall from the tree).
+Early treatment is the key!
 The insect pests that usually cause these deformed leaves are aphids.
-They are small sap sucking insects, which can be green, brown, grey or black, that typically congregate underneath vulnerable new citrus leaves and stems, depleting them of important sugars and nutrients.
-Aphid damage can ruin the look of a tree and aphids can also attract the disease sooty mould, which grows on the sugary honeydew that aphids excrete.
+They typically congregate underneath vulnerable new citrus leaves and stems, depleting them of important sugars and nutrients.
+Stress caused by aphids can ruin the health and looks of a tree.
+Aphids can also attract the disease sooty mould, which grows on the sugary honeydew that aphids excrete.

 Citrus fruits are susceptible to citrus brown rot and verrucosis (citrus scab).
 Treat them with Yates Copper Oxychloride Fungicide if you notice these problems.